alexkarezin/jabref-wiki/Releasing-a-new-Version.md

 `generate-authors.sh`
 Commit changes and update `.mailmap` if necessary.

-5. `circle.yml`
-Set `-pdev=false` for building release files.

-6. Create a release commit
+5. Create a release commit
 `git commit - log message "Release v3.0"`

-## Build Release
+## Do Release
+`git tag v3.4`
+`git push origin v3.4`
 Download binaries from CircleCI

 ## Test Release
 At least, quickly check if contents in __Help - About JabRef__ are properly replaced.

-## Do Release
-`git tag v3.4`
-`git push origin v3.4`

 ## Prepare for next version
 1. `CHANGELOG.md`